Is HHC Legal in Your State?

 Indiana

 HHC is not mentioned on any of the state’s cannabis bills.
-There have been various attempts to change this, such as SB209, but all have failed so far.
+There have been various attempts to change this, such as SB209 and SB478, but all have failed so far.

 Iowa

 The IOWA Hemp Act lists all intoxicating hemp-derived cannabinoids under the same regulations as delta 9 THC.
-This means only products that contain no more than 0.3% HHC (by weight) are considered legal.
+This means only products that contain no more than 0.3% THC (by weight) are considered legal.
+The state also considers hemp-derived psychoactive cannabinoids as synthetic since they’re synthesized from other compounds.
 All inhalable forms of cannabis products were made illegal under the same act.

 Kansas